Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: Abstract

 \section{Abstract}

-We postulate that non-perturbative QCD evolution of a single parton in the vacuum will develop the long-range collective effects of a multi-parton system, reminiscent of those observed in high-energy hadronic or nuclear interactions with large final-state particle multiplicity final-state particles.
-Proton-Proton collisions at the Large Hadron Collider showed surprising signatures of a strongly interacting, thermalized quark-gluon plasma, which was thought only to form in collisions of large nuclear systems.
+We postulate that non-perturbative QCD effects occurring during parton fragmentation can result in collective effects of a multi-parton system, reminiscent of those observed in high-energy hadronic or nuclear interactions with large final-state particle multiplicity.
+Proton-proton collisions at the Large Hadron Collider showed surprising signatures of a strongly interacting, thermalized quark-gluon plasma, which was thought only to form in collisions of large nuclear systems.
 Another puzzle observed earlier in $e^{+}e^{-}$ collisions is that production yields of various hadron species appear to follow a thermal-like distribution with a common temperature.
-We propose searches for thermal and collective properties of a single parton propagating in the vacuum using high multiplicity jets in high-energy elementary collisions.
-Several observables are studied using the PYTHIA 8 Monte Carlo event generator.
-Experimental observation of such long-range collectivity will offer a new view of non-perturbative QCD dynamics of multi-parton systems at the smallest scales.
-Absence of any collective effect may offer new insights into the role of quantum entanglement in the observed thermal behavior of particle production in high energy collisions.
+We propose searches for thermal and collective properties resulting from parton fragmentation processes using high multiplicity jets in high-energy elementary collisions.
+Several novel observables are studied using the PYTHIA 8 Monte Carlo event generator.
+Experimental observation of such collectivity will offer a new view of non-perturbative QCD dynamics of multi-parton systems at the smallest scales.
+Absence of any collective effects may offer new insights into the role of quantum entanglement in the observed thermal behavior of particle production in high energy collisions.